Royal Prerogative of Mercy Ministerial Guidelines

 Governor in Council – Criminal Code

 Sections 748 and 748.1 of the Criminal Code authorize the Governor in Council to grant free or conditional pardons, and to order the remission of pecuniary penalties, fines and forfeitures imposed under an act of Parliament.
-The exercise of these powers is considered by the Federal Cabinet on the advice of the Minister of Public Safety and Emergency Preparedness Canada, or that of at least one other minister.
+The Governor in Council exercises this power on the advice of at least one Minister.
+In practice, advice is most often provided by the Minister of Public Safety.

 Principles Guiding the Exercise of Clemency